Trump moved to military hospital after COVID-19 diagnosis

 British Prime Minister Boris Johnson was rushed into intensive care after falling gravely ill in March.
 Brazilian President Jair Bolsonaro called the virus a “little flu” after being infected in July.
 Both men recovered.

-Reporting by Steve Holland and Andy Sullivan; additional reporting by Diane Bartz, Jeff Mason, Trevor Hunicutt and Joseph Ax; Writing by Andy Sullivan; Editing by Alistair Bell and Cynthia Osterman
+Reporting by Steve Holland and Andy Sullivan; Additional reporting by Diane Bartz, Jeff Mason, Trevor Hunicutt and Joseph Ax; Writing by Andy Sullivan; Editing by Alistair Bell, Cynthia Osterman and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.